The Ultimate Guide to Credit Cards

 You may decide to close a credit account after you’ve transferred away its balance.
 We advise you first to read our article “Is it Bad to Cancel a Credit Card?” to identify the advantages and disadvantages of closing a credit account.
 It’s often beneficial to keep old credit cards open and use them periodically.
 Doing so will help you maintain a low CUR and a longer average account age.

-Obtaining a balance transfer card may slightly impact your credit score due to the hard credit check.
-This effect is minimal and shouldn’t figure into your overall transfer strategy.
+Applying for a balance transfer card might slightly affect your credit score because of the hard credit check.
+However, this is a minor effect and shouldn’t disrupt your overall transfer plans.

 What Is the Minimum Credit Score to Qualify For a Balance Transfer Credit Card?